Zhi Dun

-Zhi Dun (支遁; 314-366 CE) was a Chinese Buddhist monk and philosopher.
-A Chinese author, scholar, and confidant of Chinese government officials in 350 CE, he claimed that all who followed Buddhism would, at the end of their life, enter Nirvana.
+Zhi Dun (支遁; 314–366) was a Chinese Buddhist monk and philosopher.
+A Chinese author, scholar and confidant of Chinese government officials in 350, he claimed that all who followed Buddhism would, at the end of their life, enter Nirvana.

+According to Kenneth Tanaka, Zhi Dun was a well respected scholar of Neo Daoist philosophy who became a Buddhist.
+Tanaka also writes that he "represents one of the earliest known Pure Land practitioners among the intellectual non ethnic Chinese".
+Tanaka also writes that in his works, Zhi Dun explained the metaphysical meaning of the term li (noumenon).
+Aside from his philosophical works, he also wrote various eulogies, one of which expresses his Pure Land faith in Amitabha and Sukhavati.